 This year, consider thinking outside the box.
-In this post, we’ve written about 10 unique holiday traditions to start with your own families this holiday season.
+In this post, we’ve written about holiday traditions to start with your own families this holiday season.
 Some are just wacky, while others are a bit more sentimental.

 We hope you find something that your family and friends love!

 1. Buy and hang a new Christmas ornament every year

 Every year, buy your child an ornament to hang on your beloved Christmas tree.
 And because military families move around so much, they have the advantage of getting really unique ornaments from each place they live!

 Once your kids are ready to move out, collect all the ornaments to pass them out so they can hang them on their own trees for many years to come.
 Once they have a family of their own, they can start the tradition over with their kids one day.